SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Tutorial/index.rst

     pass:
       j pass

-After that we run the make command again.
+After that we run the make/sbt command again.

 Now the simulation won't fail anymore, and exit gracfully, as the testbench will detect that the CPU reached the `pass` symbol.

 However, an endless loop which doesn't anything isn't very useful.

+Note, running SBT every time with `sbt "Test/runMain vexiiriscv.tester.TestBench ...` is slow and painefull.
+What you can do instead is just to run the `sbt` command without arguments, which will bring you in the SBT shell, and there you can run your `Test/runMain vexiiriscv.tester.TestBench ...` with much less overhead.

 The assembler "hello world"